Wissiak/image-processing/README.md

 ### Script 4: `geometric_tranformations.py`
 This script implements the affine transform for rotation of an image.
 ![](images/geometric_transformation.png)

-The result for 30° might look weird but the rotation happens __around the orgin__.
+The result for 30° might look weird but the rotation happens __around the orgin__ which is at (0,0).

 ### Script 5: `histogram_equalization_error.py`
 This script shows erroneous histogram equalization (r**2 instead of r).
 Every intensity greater than 16 is mapped to 255: